 Maintenance of Wakefulness Test Cost

 A maintenance of wakefulness test (MWT) is a daytime sleep study that measures how alert you are during the day and your ability to stay awake.
 They are usually performed after a PSG and can help determine if your sleepiness is a safety concern.
-In a MWT the patient lays on a bed in a dimly lit room while trying to stay awake 4 times at 20 minute intervals spaced 2 hours apart.
+In an MWT the patient lays on a bed in a dimly lit room while trying to stay awake 4 times at 20-minute intervals spaced 2 hours apart.
 Results of an MWT can be critical if a person's job involves public transportation.
 Often, employers will require an employee to have an MWT if they have a history of excessive daytime sleepiness or other related sleep disorders.